Injury-hit Leeds agree to Cardiff City loan move for defender Cody Drameh

-Injury-hit Leeds United agree to Cardiff City loan move for defender Cody Drameh
+Injury-hit Leeds United agree to Cardiff City loan move for highly rated defender Cody Drameh

 Leeds United have agreed to let defender Cody Drameh join Cardiff City on loan for the rest of the season following talks between the player's agent and director of football Victor Orta.